 Eve Biddle and Joshua Frankel are artists passionate about public art and its powerful effect on the community.
 Together, they have received commissions for public artworks from the Philadelphia Mural Arts, North Brooklyn Public Arts Council, the Indianapolis Arts Council, NYCares and Local Projects at the legendary 5Pointz.
 Thus far, they have created over 16,000 square feet of public murals across the country, to which TimeOut NY says “make a beeline.”
 Their car was dubbed “Coolest Car Ever” by Steak-Enthusiast.com.

 Top-hatted artist spreading grins around the world with his anarchic art-comedy.
 Bortusk Leer is originally from Slovenia and lives in Amsterdam.
 He creates colorful monsters that contain a healthy dose of humor.
 He burst onto the art scene in 2007 and his happy, childish, neon, silly work has appeared on streets and gallery walls in numerous places around the world.
 With the sole purpose of brightening up the viewers day and cheering them up a bit.
 Bortusk calls his style art comedy, but sometimes he’s the only one laughing if we’re being honest.

-currently lives in SW Michigan.
-His work entails large scale nature works, covering the walls of public and private individuals, schools, community centers, and farms.
+Patrick Hershberger started the BONUSSAVES project while residing in Chicago in 2007.
+He currently lives in SW Michigan.
+His work entails large-scale nature works, covering the walls of public and private individuals, schools, community centers, and farms.

 Begoña Toledo is a London-based Spanish visual artist also known as Boxhead.
 After finishing her bachelor in Utrecht and being selected as part of the top ten students of her generation by the University of Barcelona, she started her professional career in Amsterdam, where she lived for five years.
 Now lives and works in London, she has exhibited her studio work internationally and continues to create big scale murals all over the world.